Skip to content

 Package Management

-To streamline cross-distro package management, Helios uses a centralized packages.yaml system.
+To streamline cross-distro package management, Helios uses a centralized packages/system.yaml system.
 This allows each logical package to be mapped to its appropriate name for each Linux distribution, while also enabling distros to inherit shared definitions from one or more package groups.

-Structure of packages.yaml
+Structure of packages/system.yaml

 packages Section